Learn about conventional, complementary, and integrative therapies.

 While I think anecdotal evidence opens up cancer patients to only part of any success story I am writing about the example linked and excerpted below because the renal cell carcinoma patient below was given the same diagnosis that I was…basically that there was little hope with conventional therapies.
 And while we each have very different cancers, we were both end-stage… and here we are today.

 Let me be direct.
 I think that cancer patients must begin their search with conventional cancer therapies.
-The RCC patient discussed below had stage 4 RCC cancer that had spread/metastasized.
+The Renal Cell Carcinoma (RCC) patient discussed below had stage 4 RCC cancer that had spread/metastasized.
 He had few options.
 Further, there is enough research available to give credibility to IV vitamin C, IV ALA, and LDN.

 I am both a cancer survivor and cancer coach.
 I work with cancer patients and survivors to research and identify both conventional and evidence-based non-conventional therapies such as the therapies discussed below.